Drive section

 - use Geneva to keep the new pass connected to the first live Ohio segment

-- let Ashtabula carry the strongest stop and overnight weight in the cluster
+- let Ashtabula carry the strongest stop and overnight weight in the stretch

 - continue through Conneaut to complete the Ohio chain before Pennsylvania